smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

 ---
 title: Onboarding (Implementation) Guide
-description: ZMGT Documentation Template - Onboarding Implementation Guide
+description: Documentation Template - Onboarding Implementation Guide
 ---

 :::note

 To use the template: Replace any content with an \* beside it with content that is similar to the example.
 Delete this note, all notes in square braces, and examples.

-All examples are from 2K documentation samples.
+All examples are made up from a fictional example game.

 :::

-# ZMGT Documentation Template: Onboarding (Implementation) Guide
+# Documentation Template: Onboarding (Implementation) Guide

 \*[Help users integrate with a new system, software, or product.
 Include step-by-step setup procedures, from initial introduction to the first use case.]